logicdavid/wikidata-public/README.md

 ### Obtaining a bot

-To run this with your own project data, it is likely that you will have to register a bot with your wikipedia/wikidata user.
-You can [obtain login credentials here](https://www.wikidata.org/wiki/Special:BotPasswords), after which you can test your bot on the test instance or in a sandbox; before making edits on wikidata proper, you should [describe your project and request bot access](https://www.wikidata.org/wiki/Wikidata:Requests_for_permissions/Bot).
+To run this with your own project data, you will have to register a bot with your wikipedia/wikidata user.
+You can [obtain login credentials here](https://www.wikidata.org/wiki/Special:BotPasswords) following [these instructions](https://heardlibrary.github.io/digital-scholarship/host/wikidata/bot/) after which you can test your bot on the test instance or in a sandbox; before making edits on wikidata proper, you should [describe your project and request bot access](https://www.wikidata.org/wiki/Wikidata:Requests_for_permissions/Bot).
 The [README for WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator/) also has some instructions regarding using a bot.